Neo language: Alphabet

 Neo uses the 26 letters of the standard Roman alphabet: 5 vowels and 21 consonants.
-When spelling a word, the letters have an -e ending:
+When spelling a word, the consonants have an -e ending:

 a, be, ce, de, e, fe, ge, he, i, je, ke, le, me, ne, o, pe, qe, re, se, te, u, ve, we, xe, ye, ze.

 Pronunciation

 The c has the same pronunciation as the digraph ch; both are pronounced as in English words like chalk or chimney, and in borrowed Italian words like ciao or bocconcini, never with the 'k' sound in care or the 's' sound in certain.
 The g always has the “hard” pronunciation of get or good, never the “soft” pronunciation of gem or giant.
 The s is always unvoiced, never pronounced with the 'z' sound in rose or the 'zh' sound in leisure.

 Other letters, including the vowels, are pronounced as in Esperanto.
 Words with the letters q (not pronounced 'kjoo' but as in English 'qu') and x (pronounced 'ks' without an initial vowel) may optionally be spelled with kw and ks, respectively.
 Each letter is always spoken in the same way, except that final h is silent in a few borrowed words like pashah, muftih, kadih, papah, mamah.